 Louisiana Earned Income Tax Credit #

-Louisiana is among more than two dozen states that have enacted their own EITC to complement the federal credit — putting more money back into the pockets of the working poor.
+Louisiana is among more than two dozen states that have enacted their own version of EITC by matching a specified percentage of the federal credit.

 Eligible Louisiana residents may claim the state EITC on line 21 of the Louisiana Resident Individual Income Tax Return in the section titled “Refundable Tax Credits.”